ssmirr/appdev-chapters/day-2-notes.md

 # Day 2 Notes

-Here are some notes to help you follow along during Day 2.
+Here are some notes that should help you follow along during Day 2.

  - Sign up for a free GitHub account at [github.com/join](https://github.com/join){:target="_blank"}